steam/presentations/oss-by-default/open-source-by-default.md

 # Being a good citizen

-^ We rely so heavily on other's open-source projects.
+^ We rely heavily on other's open-source projects.
 We're able to do so many things that we wouldn't be able to do without the help of the greater open-source community.
 We feel its critical to give back.

 ---